 The Little Flower, St. Therese, and many another saint, have been inspired to try to follow her example, and plenty of people know they have done so after death.
 But she was the first.
 Respect St. Dorothea’s seniority!

-Today is another old feast that’s far more forgotten — the feast of St. Dorothy of Montau.
-At seventeen, she married a swordmaker named Albrecht of Danzig (today’s Gdansk).
-Her love healed his hot temper and made him pious, and the middle class couple went on many pilgrimages together.
+Today is another old feast that’s far more forgotten — the feast of St. Dorothy of Montau (Dorothea von Montau).
+At seventeen, she married a swordsmith named Albrecht of Danzig (today’s Gdansk).
+Initially he was frightened by her visions and devotional life, and tried to have her exorcised.
+He may also have beaten her.
+But her love healed his hot temper and made him pious, and over the next twenty-odd years, the middle class couple went on many pilgrimages together.
 Alas, he died, and so did all but one of their nine children.
 After their surviving daughter joined the Benedictines, St. Dorothy became a hermit near the cathedral in Marienwerder, where the Teutonic Order hung out.
 As she lived her austere life of prayer and penance, many people sought her advice.
 Her confessor wrote her biography in seven volumes, the Septi-Lilium.

-After her death, she was locally venerated as not only a saint, but the patron saint of Prussia.
-She was beatified, but various stuff got in the way of her canonization (Teutonic Knights not being popular, mostly).
-So she did not finally have the local practices confirmed by canonization until 1976.
+After her death, she was locally venerated as not only a saint, but the patron saint of the Teutonic Knights and of Prussia.
+She was beatified, but various stuff got in the way of her canonization (Teutonic Knights not being popular; Teutonic Knights sponsoring her cause and then dropping it when they found out she had criticized some Teutonic Knights for living too lavishly).
+So they did not finally have the local devotionto her confirmed by canonization until 1976.

 With all the shimsham about how medieval women never got biographies, there sure seem to be a lot of medieval women saints with extensive contemporary or immediately post-mortem ones.
 Not just nuns, either, but family women.